JulianNDENDE/Mobile-starter-Pack/README.md

 🚀📱🎉

 Welcome to my awesome project!
 This project was built using React Native Paper and Expo.

+## Dependencies

+0 - Clone this repo
+1 - Run npm install to install the required dependencies 2 - Install React Native Paper by running npm install react-native-paper 3 - For more information on how to use React Native Paper, refer to the official documentation

-## Installation
+## React-Native-Paper

 To install React Native Paper, run: